monjut/ICS0022-Secure-Programming/docs/design.md

 ## 1. Assumptions and scope

-Local, offline, single-user CLI application written in Python 3.11+.
-The single user's secrets live in one encrypted vault file.
-"User management" therefore means the lifecycle of the master credential (create, unlock, change, lock) and the unlocked session, not multiple accounts.
+Complete local, offline, and single-user CLI application written in Python 3.11+.
+The user's sensitive information is stored in a single encrypted vault file.
+"User management" therefore means the lifecycle of the user's master credential (create, unlock, change, lock) and the unlocked session, instead of multiple accounts.

 **Adversaries considered**
-- A1: Someone who obtains a copy of the vault file (stolen laptop, leaked backup, cloud-synced folder).
+- A1: One who obtains a copy of the vault file (stolen laptop, leaked backup, etc.).
-- A2: A local, unprivileged attacker or process on the same machine while the user is logged in.
+- A2: A local and unprivileged attacker/process on the same machine while the user is logged in.
-- A3: A shoulder-surfer or someone with brief physical access to an unlocked terminal.
+- A3: A shoulder-surfer/one with temporary physical access to an unlocked terminal.

-**Out of scope:** root/kernel malware, keyloggers, cold-boot and hardware attacks, coercion.
-These are stated as residual risks in section 4.
+**Out of scope:** root/kernel malware, keyloggers, cold-boot and hardware attacks, etc. These are stated as other residual risks in section 4.

 **Assets:** (1) the stored credentials, (2) the master password, (3) vault integrity (no undetected modification).